 Skip to main content

-How to Configure SCO (Self-Checkout) POS
+How To Configure SCO (Self-Checkout) POS

 Introduction

 Self-Checkout (SCO) POS systems are automated machines that empower customers to independently complete transactions at a retailer shop, allowing them to avoid waiting in queues for payments.
-Customers can scan product barcodes or select them from a list and complete their transaction using Card payments or any other configured tender.
+Customers can scan product barcodes or select them from a list and complete their transaction using card payments or any other configured tender.

 Overview